juhahinkula/FrontEndProgramming/docs/3rdpartycomponents/mui.md

 export default App
 ```

-- MUI uses Google Roboto fonts and you can read the installation instructions in https://mui.com/material-ui/getting-started/installation/#roboto-font
+- Material UI uses Google Roboto fonts and you can read the installation instructions in https://mui.com/material-ui/getting-started/installation/#roboto-font
 - Now, we are ready to use other UI components.

 ### Button